Lyuminarskiy/c/practice/lesson1.md

 >   statement2
 > ```

-Write a program using `if-else` statement:
+Solve the task using `if-else` statement:

 | Variant | Description
 | - | -